2010 California gubernatorial election

-The 2010 California gubernatorial election was held November 2, 2010 to elect the Governor of California.
+The 2010 California gubernatorial election was held November 2, 2010, to elect the governor of California.
 The primary elections were held on June 8, 2010.
-Because constitutional office holders in California have been prohibited from serving more than two terms in the same office since November 6, 1990, incumbent Republican Arnold Schwarzenegger was term-limited and thus was ineligible to run for re-election to a third term.
-Former Governor Jerry Brown, to whom the term limits did not apply due to a grandfather clause, defeated Meg Whitman in the general election.
-Brown was sworn into office on January 3, 2011.
-As of 2023, this is the last time the Governor’s office in California changed partisan control.
+Because constitutional office holders in California have been prohibited from serving more than two terms in the same office since November 6, 1990, incumbent Republican Arnold Schwarzenegger was ineligible to run for re-election due to term limits.
+Former governor Jerry Brown, to whom the term limits did not apply due to a grandfather clause, defeated Meg Whitman in the general election and was sworn into office on January 3, 2011.
+As of 2025, this remains the most recent time the governor's office in California has changed partisan control.